Most educators know that small group instruction works. And if they don’t, there’s ample evidence to prove it.

 The beauty of the Renaissance stations was their simplicity.
 I ended up borrowing the model for the rest of the units in the course.
 All I did was find ten images for our China unit, and wrote ten question.
 Then I found ten for our Medieval Europe unit, and so on.

-And the simplicity meant it took less time to plan.
 I could find ten images and write ten questions in around 30 minutes.
 Given the benefit students gained from the activity, that was definitely time well-spent.

 Small Group Instruction with the Workshop Model